aws-samples/redcap-on-aws/README.md

 ### 1. Prerequisites

-You need to install in your machine Node.js version >= v18.16.1.
+You need to install in your machine Node.js version >= v22.11.0 LTS.
 You can install it via package manager <https://nodejs.org/en/download/package-manager>.

 It is recommended to use [yarn](https://yarnpkg.com/) >= 4.0.2, so after installing node, install it by